lenchsam/UnityMultiplayer/README.md

 # MultiplayerMechanicsProgramming

 Hi!
 This project was created for my university module Multiplayer Mechanics Programming.
-In this module we got tasked with creating a multiplayer game in the unity game engine
+In this module we got tasked with creating a multiplayer game in the unity game engine.
 ## Table of Contents
 - [Chess](#chess)
   * [About](#about)